For our list of individuals and entities involved in the Ukraine investigation or mentioned in related news coverage, click here.

 An attorney and Trump supporter who frequently appears on Fox News.
 She is married to Joseph diGenova.
 Toensing and diGenova also represent Dmitry Firtash, and had worked with Rudy Giuliani “off the books” to dig up dirt on Joe Biden.

 Acting chairman of the Security Service of Ukraine.
 The whistleblower complaint said that Giuliani had “reportedly privately reached out to a variety of other Zelensky advisers,” including Bakanov.
+Lev Parnas also communicated with Bakanov in May 2019, according to documents released by the House in January 2020.

 President Zelensky’s chief of staff.
 The whistleblower complaint said that Giuliani had “reportedly privately reached out to a variety of other Zelensky advisers,” including Bohdan.